seetd/mws-restaurant-stage-1/README_SUBMISSION.md

 3. Run `npm run build` in the application folder.
 This will setup a watcher on the src folder to rebundle when changes occur.
 4. Open a new terminal and run `npm run start:dev`
 5. With your server running, visit the site: `http://localhost:8000`
+6. Accept the Prompt for notification API.
+That can be revoke in the browser when evaluation is completed